Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 - Complex multi-step workflows: $5-$15 per session, $15,000-$45,000/month at scale

-The rate limiter doesn't slow things down.
-It prevents surprise bills.
-The leash has a price tag -- and you control it.
+The rate limiter doesn't slow anything down.
+It prevents surprise bills, and you set the number.

 The Supervision Daemon

 Rate limiting handles peak protection.
-But what about interrupted runs, or phases that complete and need auto-resumption?
+But interrupted runs, and phases that finish and need resuming, need something else.

-- Is the circuit breaker in CLOSED state?
-(Loop is making progress, not stuck)
+- Is the circuit breaker CLOSED (loop making progress, not stuck)?

-- Has at least 60 seconds passed since the last resume attempt?
-(Avoid rapid restart loops)
+- Has 60 seconds passed since the last resume (avoid rapid restart loops)?

-The supervision daemon maintains a full audit trail of every resume decision: which checks passed, which policy was applied, when the resume happened, what the result was.
-This transparency is crucial for production deployments where you need to show stakeholders exactly how an autonomous system makes its decisions.
+Every resume decision is logged -- which checks passed, which policy applied, when it happened, what the result was.
+That audit trail is what lets you show stakeholders exactly how an autonomous system makes its decisions.

 Rendering diagram...